cyrex562/imgui-rs/README.md

  Q&A: Usage
  ----------

- Q: About the ID Stack system..
+ Q: About the id Stack system..
    - Why is my widget not reacting when I click on it?
    - How can I have widgets with an empty label?
    - How can I have multiple widgets with the same label?